Samuel-Seelan/Air-Quality-Dashboard/README.md

+# Air Quality Dashboard

-Main Python Files - These files are the code for the design of the dashboard and accessibility of Google's Air Quality API.
+## Main Python Files -

+These files are the code for the design of the dashboard and accessibility of Google's Air Quality API.

 a) API.py

 b) DashAir.py

-Configuration Files - These files are for configuration and Heroku deployment a)Procfile c)requirements.txt d)runtime.txt
+## Configuration Files -

+These files are for configuration and Heroku deployment

+a)Procfile

+c)requirements.txt

+d) runtime.txt

 -------------------------------------------
 ## Live Demo